-- Change of attitude towards himself - Developing the skills of presenting participants' strengths - Strengthen the participants' faith in their own abilities, - Learning self-acceptance
+- 1. Aims/goals:

-- A series of workshops/lessons during which students develop and increase the skills important to develop self-esteem. - During the workshops are used active learning methods (including: role play games/drama, brainstorm, discussion, self-evaluation, group and individual work, drawing technique, visualization, etc.)
+- Change of attitude towards himself

-- Increase the competencies necessary for the development of self-esteem; - Students awareness of their own strength and weaknesses
+- Developing the skills of presenting participants' strengths

-- Observation of the participants (by teachers) during the performed exercises (i.e. whether with subsequent activities develop their ability to speak positively about yourself); - Evaluation of the program by the students in the last classes (unfinished sentence, - reflections on the course, assessing the level of satisfaction with participation the workshops on the diagram, i.e. from 0 to 5)
+- Strengthen the participants' faith in their own abilities, - Learning self-acceptance - 2.
+Procedures: - A series of workshops/lessons during which students develop and increase the skills important to develop self-esteem. - During the workshops are used active learning methods (including: role play games/drama, brainstorm, discussion, self-evaluation, group and individual work, drawing technique, visualization, etc.) - 3.
+Benefits: - Increase the competencies necessary for the development of self-esteem; - Students awareness of their own strength and weaknesses - 4.
+Measuring and evaluation: - Observation of the participants (by teachers) during the performed exercises (i.e. whether with subsequent activities develop their ability to speak positively about yourself); - Evaluation of the program by the students in the last classes (unfinished sentence, - reflections on the course, assessing the level of satisfaction with participation the workshops on the diagram, i.e. from 0 to 5).